periwinkle9/smb-autosplitter/README.md

 - Category extensions that don't complete the game, such as 1-1 as Fire Mario, Softlock, 10 Walljumps, etc.

 ## Usage Instructions
+0. Make sure you do not have any autosplitters activated under the "Edit Splits" window (they may conflict with this one).
 1. Download the "SuperMarioBros.asl" file and place it somewhere safe on your computer.
 2. Right-click LiveSplit, choose "Edit Layout...", and add a "Scriptable Auto Splitter" component (under "Control").
 3. Go to Layout Settings, click on the "Scriptable Auto Splitter" tab, click "Browse..." and select the file that you saved in Step 1.